Vertex Cuts: Separation by finitely many cuts

 \section{Separation by finitely many cuts}

-We recall some results concerning separating by removing sets of edges.
-A \emph{minimal $k$-edge separator} is a set of $k$ edges whose complement is disconnected and the complement of any proper subset of this separator is connected.
-Note that the complement of a minimal edge separator has exactly two components and each edge in the separator is adjacent to both components.
-Every finite set of edges with a disconnected complement contains a minimal edge separator.
-Let $p$ be any edge of some connected graph and let $k$ be any integer.
-Thomassen and Woess have given a short proof of the fact that there are only finitely many minimal $k$-edge separators containing $p$ (see \cite[Proposition~4.1]{thomassen1993}).

-We call a set $S$ of $k$ vertices a \emph{minimal $k$-separator}, if $VX\setminus S$ has at least two components which are adjacent to all elements of $S$.
-That is, $S$ is minimal with respect to separating these two components.
+We call a set $S$ of vertices a \emph{tight $x$-$y$-separator} if $VX\setminus S$ has two distinct components $A,B$ which are adjacent to all elements of $S$ and for which $x\in A$ and $y\in B$.
 Note that this is a general graph-theoretic definition which does not refer to our axiomatic cut systems and their separators.
-Also note that a graph may have minimal $k$-separators for different values of $k$.
-We say that a minimal $k$-separator $S$ \emph{separates} vertices $u$ and $v$ \emph{properly} if $u$ and $v$ lie in distinct components of $VX\setminus S$ which are adjacent to every element of $S$.
-When we think of our cut systems satisfying axioms (A1) and (A2) then we observe that thin separators $S$ are $\kappa$-vertex separators which separate vertices in distinct cuts properly whenever the boundaries of these cuts are $S$.

-Thomassen and Woess showed that in a locally finite graph, there are only finitely many minimal $k$-vertex separators containing a given vertex $x$ (see \cite[Proposition~4.2]{thomassen1993}).
-This does not hold in non-locally finite graphs.
-But we can prove the following two lemmas for finite vertex separators in non-locally finite graphs using similar arguments as in the proof of \cite[Proposition~4.1]{thomassen1993}.